xmartlabs/XLPagerTabStrip/README.md

 }
 ```

 > The method above is the only method contained in `PagerTabStripViewControllerDataSource`.
-We don't need to explicitly conform to it since base base pager class already does it.
+We don't need to explicitly conform to it since base pager class already does it.

 ##### Provide information to show in each indicator